abdoo8080/tutorials/install_vitis_and_vivado/install_vitis_and_vivado.md

 1. Go to [Xilinx Downloads](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vitis.html) website and click on `Xilinx Vitis 2020.2: All OS installer Single-File Download` link.
 ![Click on All OS installer](all_os_installer.png "Click on All OS installer")
 2. A sign in window will show up.
 If you do not have an account with Xilinx, click on `Sign up`.
 Otherwise, sign in with your credentials and click on `Download`.
 3. When the download is done, right click on your desktop and click on `Open Terminal`.
-Run the following command.
 Run the following commands to extract the compressed file:
     ```bash
     cd ~/Downloads
     tar -xf Xilinx_Unified_2020.2_1118_1232.tar.gz